-Complying strictly with the control will not result in any superior outcome, however it will allow more dense lots to be located in areas that are most appropriate.
+Complying strictly with the control will not result in any superior outcome, however it will allow more dense lots to be located in areas that are most appropriate, resulting in an improved environmental planning outcome.

 The resultant lot layout represents the most orderly development of the land.